JosephASandoval/volta/README.md

 \> npm run webpack
 \> rails s

 Then you can navigate to localhost:3000 in the browser to view the site.
+Thank you!